âA home is not a place⊠itâs a feeling.â

 8. Live With Your Parents

 Moving in with your parents is just a temporary situation.
-You need time to assess your financial circumstances and come up with an economic recovery plan.
+You need time to assess your financial circumstances and develop an economic recovery plan.

 Be ready for your parents to lay down conditions such as helping around the house or contributing to the monthly household bills.
 After all, an extra mouth to feed will lead to higher utility costs.